Birmingham’s bold bid to host the first carbon neutral Commonwealth Games

 Book eco-friendly accommodation

 Spectators can do their bit by staying at Birmingham’s greenest accommodation options, many of which have won awards for their sustainable practices.
-Staying Cool, a boutique aparthotel in the iconic Rotunda building, is a regular recipient of Eco-Tourism awards and was recently granted Gold status for its locally sourced produce and a clamp-down on single-use plastics.
+Staying Cool, a boutique aparthotel in the iconic Rotunda building, is a regular recipient of eco-tourism awards and was recently granted gold status for its locally sourced produce and a clamp-down on single-use plastics.

-Responsible campers can take advantage of the West Midlands’ best campsites by sharing equipment, reusing and recycling, purchasing supplies from local shops and leaving no trace when they leave the site.
-Most campsites are in fairly rural locations, but are served by frequent buses in and out of the nearest main city.
+Responsible campers can take advantage of the West Midlands’s best campsites by sharing equipment, reusing and recycling, purchasing supplies from local shops and leaving no trace when departing the site.
+Most campsites are in fairly rural locations but are served by frequent buses in and out of the nearest main city.
 Spectators are encouraged to avoid travelling to host venues by car.

 Birmingham 2022 will take place between 28 July-8 August 2022.
 The main ticket ballot opens in September.
 For tickets and more information, please visit birmingham2022.com.
 To plan local travel, please visit tfwm.org.uk.